Freddie McGregor

-Freddie McGregor (born 27 June 1956, in Clarendon, Jamaica) is a Jamaican singer, musician and record producer.
+Fredrick "Freddie" McGregor (born 27 June 1956, in Clarendon, Jamaica) is a Jamaican singer, musician and record producer.
 His music career began when he was seven years old.

 Biography

 In 1963 he joined with Ernest Wilson and Peter Austin to form The Clarendonians, and began to record for the Studio One label.
 He was only seven years old at the time and was known as 'Little Freddie'.
 He was also a member of the Generation Gap.